RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 the lawyer may not use confidential information to the client's disadvantage."

-Easiest to remember it this way: DON'T USE OR DISCLOSE CONFIDENTIAL INFORMATION.
+Easiest to remember it this way: Don't use or disclose confidential information.
 What's confidential?
 Almost everything.

 <!-- Do you want to use the above statement to segue into the next section? -->